mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 Add a [Font Awesome](http://fontawesome.io/) icon field type to Advanced Custom Fields.

 * Optionally set a default icon
-* Returns Icon Element, or Icon Class, or an Object including the class, element, and unicode value
+* Returns Icon Element, Icon Class, Icon Unicode, or an Object including the element, class, and unicode value
 * Optionally enqueues Font Awesome in footer

 = Compatibility =

-This add-on will work with:
+This ACF field type is compatible with:
+* ACF 5

-* version 4 and up
+* ACF 4

 == Installation ==

-This add-on can be treated as both a WP plugin and a theme include (Use one or the other, plugin method is best practice).

-= Plugin =
-1. Copy the 'acf-font-awesome' folder into your plugins folder
+1. Copy the `advanced-custom-fields-font-awesome` folder into your `wp-content/plugins` folder
-2. Activate the plugin via the Plugins admin page
+2. Activate the Font Awesome plugin via the plugins admin page

-= Include =
-1. Copy the 'acf-font-awesome' folder into your theme folder (can use sub folders).
-You can place the folder anywhere inside the 'wp-content' directory
-2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-font-awesome.php file)

-`
-add_action('acf/register_fields', 'my_register_fields');

-function my_register_fields()
-{
-	include_once('acf-font-awesome/acf-font-awesome.php');
-}
-`
+3. Create a new field via ACF and select the Font Awesome type

 == Screenshots ==